MetaFilter: Content

 MetaFilter's name derives from the idea that weblogs "filter" the "best of the web", and MetaFilter posts would be the best of the best.
 Posters are presumed responsible for selecting only the most interesting or novel websites to link, and users' reputations are largely determined by overall posting quality.
 Half-baked posts, self-promotion, open-ended questions, and other fare common on other community sites and internet forums are strongly discouraged at MetaFilter.
 Posts must contain a link, and the site linked must be of high quality.

 Best of the Web

-What gets posted is diverse.
-Online art, award-winning web design, photography galleries, and the like fit into a cool site of the day theme that is highly prized but often generates scant discussion.
+MetaFilter posts include a variety of content.
+Online art, award-winning web design, photography galleries, and the like fit into a cool site of the day theme.
 Flash games and funny online movies also appear.
 Net and blog culture discussions also percolate through MetaFilter, reflecting its early connections with Blogger, but this is becoming less common as membership expands.